saisrinu135/saisrinu135/README.md

 - 🌱 I’m currently learning **Python Fullstack**

-- 👨‍💻 All of my projects are available at [https://github.com/saisrinu135](https://github.com/saisrinu135)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/saisrinu135)

-- 📝 I write articles on [techtyro.in](techtyro.in)
+- 📝 I write articles on [Techtyro](https://techtyro.in/)

 - 📫 How to reach me **saisrinugampa135@gmail.com**